-The Royal Commission into banking has shone a light on some terrible customer experiences across the broader financial services sector.
+The international financial services sector has collectively delivered some terrible customer experiences in recent years, ranging from financial collapse to scandalous and fraudulent conduct.
 What’s your interpretation of the issues that have emerged as they relate to insurance?

 It’s highlighted the importance of listening to customers, and importantly, that they don’t have the same technical understanding that providers have of insurance.
 They need to be treated with respect and value, and the insurance sector needs to make it easy for customers to do business with them.

 What advice would you give to a marketer looking to transition into managing the customer experience?

 The thing I feel was a successful start for us was using our listening capability, and the analysis of the information gathered.
 Our mechanism for this was our ‘voice of the customer’ initiative and it was a really important step for us.